 - It improves and maintains the quality of the soil for a long time.

-- A fertilizer is a man-made inorganic compound which supplies specific nutrients to the soil.
-The most commonly used fertilizers are the NPK fertilizers which are rich in nitrogen, phosphorus and potassium.
+Fertilizers: A fertilizer is a man-made inorganic compound that supplies specific nutrients to the soil.
+The most commonly used fertilizers are the NPK fertilizers which are rich in nitrogen, phosphorus, and potassium.
 Chemical fertilizers have become popular with farmers because most of them are soluble in water and can be easily absorbed by plants.
 They are also easy to store and handle.

 Difference Between Manure and Fertilizer